 - 3.7 Neighbourhood Planning was introduced with the Localism Act 2011 enabling Parish and Town Councils or designated Neighbourhood Forums (in an area without a Parish) to prepare Neighbourhood Development Plans (NDPs), Neighbourhood Development Order and Community Right to Build Orders.
 These allow for residents of local community to shape the future of their local area.

 - 3.8 Neighbourhood Plans are subject to community consultation, an independent examination by an Inspector and a local referendum process.
 Once made, these documents form part of the statutory development plan for the area.

-- 3.9 The current adopted NDPs are:
+- 3.9 The current made NDPs are:

-- Hough-on-the-Hill (adopted July 2015)
+- Hough-on-the-Hill (July 2015)

-- Foston (adopted June 2017)
+- Foston (June 2017)

-- Long Bennington (adopted July 2017)
+- Long Bennington (July 2017)

-- Colsterworth and District (adopted September 2017)
+- Colsterworth and District (September 2017)

-- Skillington (adopted September 2017)
+- Skillington (September 2017)

-- Subton (adopted July 2015)
+- Subton (July 2015)

-- Thurlby (adopted March 2019)
+- Thurlby (March 2019)

-- Carlby (adopted March 2019)
+- Carlby (March 2019)

-- Old Somerby (adopted June 2021)
+- Old Somerby (June 2021)

-- Ropsley and District (adopted June 2021)
+- Ropsley and District (June 2021)

-- The Deepings (adopted June 2021)
+- The Deepings (June 2021)

-- Stamford (adopted July 2022)
+- Stamford (July 2022)

+- Caythorpe and Frieston (May 2023)

+- Rippingale (May 2023)

+- Claypole (November 2023)

+- Corby Glen (February 2024)

 - 3.10 The timetable for preparing an NDP is for the local community preparing the Plan to determine, therefore timetables for NDPs are not included in the LDS.
-Details of NDPs being prepared in South Kesteven and the stage they have reached are available on the Council's website4.
+Details of NDPs

+being prepared in South Kesteven and the stage they have reached are available on the Council's website.